rockstor/rockstor-installer/vagrant_env/README.md

 - Vagrant (https://www.vagrantup.com/downloads)
 - VirtualBox (https://www.virtualbox.org/wiki/Downloads)

-Both packages are available on Linux, Mac OSX and Windows.
+The above packages are available on Linux, Mac OSX and Windows.

+You will also need one of the following virtualisation platforms:
+  - <b>Linux users:</b> may prefer to use libvirt, qemu + kxm (see https://github.com/vagrant-libvirt/vagrant-libvirt)

+    or
+  - Virtualbox is available on all platforms (https://www.virtualbox.org/wiki/Downloads)

-It is also assumed that you have a local copy of this repository [rockstor-installer](https://github.com/rockstor/rockstor-installer) on your machine, see the top level README.md, and are currently within the 'vagrant_env' directory: where the Vagrantfile, build.sh, and run_kiwi.sh are.
+It is also assumed that you have a local copy of this repository [rockstor-installer](https://github.com/rockstor/rockstor-installer) on your machine, see the top level README.md, and are currently within the 'vagrant_env' directory: where the Vagrantfile, build.sh, and run_kiwi.sh are located.

 Configuring Profiles
 --------------------